-This top is a very lacy pattern and stretches quite a lot.
-If your stitches look too loose, you should consider a smaller hook.
+This top is a very lacy pattern and stretches quite a lot so if your stitches look too loose, you should consider a smaller hook.

-Half Treble Crochet(s): htc(s): Yarn over, insert into stitch, yarn over, pull up a loop, you will have three loops on the hook.
-Yarn over, pull through all three loop.
+- Half Treble Crochet(s): htc(s): Yarn over, insert into stitch, yarn over, pull up a loop, you will have three loops on the hook.
+Yarn over, and then pull through all three loop.

-Double Crochet (dc): Insert hook into stitch, yarn over, pull through two loops (2 loops on hook), yarn over, pull through both loops.
+- Double Crochet (dc): Insert hook into stitch, yarn over, pull through two loops (2 loops on hook), yarn over and then pull through both loops.

 Soloman knot (csk): Use the hook to pull up the loop up to a taller height, 1.5 cm.
-(Looks like a long chain stitch) YO and and pull through the loop on the hook.
-Insert the hook under the single loop in the back.
-YO and pull through first loop on hook.
-YO and pull through both loops.
+(Looks like a long chain stitch) YO and then pull through the loop on the hook.
+Insert the hook under the single loop in the back and then YO and pull through first loop on hook.
+Finally, YO and pull through both loops.